DataDog/java-dogstatsd-client/README.md

 [![CircleCI Build Status](https://circleci.com/gh/DataDog/java-dogstatsd-client/tree/master.svg?style=svg)](https://circleci.com/gh/DataDog/java-dogstatsd-client)
 [![Travis Build Status](https://travis-ci.com/DataDog/java-dogstatsd-client.svg?branch=master)](https://travis-ci.com/DataDog/java-dogstatsd-client)

-A StatsD client library implemented in Java.
-Allows for Java applications to easily communicate with statsd.
+A DogStatsD client library implemented in Java.
+Allows for Java applications to easily communicate with the DataDog Agent.
 The library supports Java 1.7+.

 This version was originally forked from [java-dogstatsd-client](https://github.com/indeedeng/java-dogstatsd-client) and [java-statsd-client](https://github.com/youdevise/java-statsd-client) but it is now the canonical home for the `java-dogstatsd-client`.
 Collaborating with the former upstream projects we have now combined efforts to provide a single release.